stuartofmt/DuetMonitor/README.md

 If the program is run in background it can be stopped using http with command=terminate (see the section on **Usage** below).<br>
 **Note that the program will send a system email confirming that the program is terminated.**

-**Note that the http listener will stop responding if sendwithgmail is run from a command console that is then closed.
+**Note that the http listener will stop responding if DuetMonitor is run from a command console that is then closed.
 This will happen even if started in background.<br>
 To avoid this - use nohup (linux) or start with pythonw (on Windows)<br>
-An alternative if you are on Win10 is to use  Windows Subsystem for Linux (WSL) and run sendwithgmail as a linux application inside WSL.<br>**
+An alternative if you are on Win10 is to use  Windows Subsystem for Linux (WSL) and run DuetMonitor as a linux application inside WSL.<br>**

 ### Usage

-sendwithgmail is used by sending html - therefore it can be tested using a browser.
+DuetMonitor is used by sending html - therefore it can be tested using a browser.
 The normal use is intended to allow programs to send simple email messaged by invoking html.
 The general form is as follows:
 ```
 http://<ipaddress>:<port>/?{instruction}[&{instruction}]